 Gilot met the Spanish artist in 1943, when she was in her early twenties and Picasso in his sixties (40 years between them).
 She details the turbulent ten years together, providing intimate details of their lives.

-Francoise Gilot Transports you into Picasso’s Art World
+Allow Francoise Gilot’s Memoir to Transport you into Picasso’s Art World

 If you are an art lover, Gilot details interesting conversations with Picasso about his philosophies on art and life, his inspirations and the processes behind his artworks.